romenrg/body-mass-index/CONTRIBUTING.md

 # Contributing to this repository

-This page provides information about contributing code to this list of Evergreen Skills for Software Developers.
+This page provides information about contributing code to this repository.

-## Getting started
+The preferred way of contributing is by means of [Pull Requests](#pull-requests-creation-guidelines) (PRs), but if you cannot afford the time, [issues](https://github.com/romenrg/body-mass-index/issues) are also welcome, provided you follow the Code of Conduct as mentioned below.

+## Code of Conduct

+This project and everyone participating in it is governed by the following [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [contact@romenrg.com](mailto:contact@romenrg.com).

+## Pull Requests creation guidelines

-### Get your copy
+### First, get your copy

 * Fork the repository on GitHub.
 * Clone the forked repository to your machine.